Tilkal/docker-multichain/README.md

 # Usage

-*Note:* For the distroless-based image, executable path must start from the root (e.g. `/multichain-util`).
+*Note:* For the distroless-based image, path of executables must start from the root (e.g. `/multichain-util`).

 **Creating a blockchain named `testchain`**